db-migrate/plugin-typescript/README.md

 Usage is very simple.
 Simply install this plugin via `npm install db-migrate-plugin-typescript` or if using yarn: `yarn add db-migrate-plugin-typescript`

+This plugin has a peer dependency on ts-node as well.
+So you will need to install that as a dependency or dev-dependency as well, `npm install ts-node` or `yarn add ts-node` if using yarn.

 The plugin will automatically resolve and compile any `.ts` files in your migrations directory, using your regular `tsconfig.json`